Menu Close

 Diagnostic Investigations

 3. Contrast Studies: Barium swallow is avoided initially due to aspiration risk and interference with endoscopy.
+It is reserved for follow-up to check for stricture/underlying pathology after FB removal.

-Management of Esophageal Foreign Bodies
+Treatment of Oesophageal Foreign Bodies

-• Objects are sharp, long (e.g., >5 cm in children), or hazardous (e.g., disc batteries).
+• The object is sharp, long (more than 5 cm in children), or dangerous (such as disc batteries).

 Comparative advantages and disadvantages of rigid and flexible oesophagoscopy Dr rahul Bagla ENT Textbook